thiagofernandes101/IBM-Devops-and-Software-Engineering/IntroductionToAgileDevelopmentAndScrum.md

 | **counters must persist across restarts of service** 	| As a Service Provider, I need the service to persist the last known count, So that users don't loose track of their counts 	|
 | **counter can be reset**                             	|       As a System administrator, I need the ability to reset the counter, So that I can redo counting from the start       	|

-- Example of backlog priorization
+- Example of backlog prioritization

 |                                      **Stories in the backlog** (apply story template)                                     	| **Prioritize**  	|
 |:--------------------------------------------------------------------------------------------------------------------------:	|-----------------	|